 My research and scholarly creative work is concerned with the communication of ideas through visual storytelling.
 This work lies at the intersection of creative disciplines, especially graphic design, illustration, comics, and game design.
 Quality indicators of my research include acceptances to peer-reviewed journals and conference presentations, including Design & Emotion, International Association of Societies of Design Research, and AIGA Design Educators Conferences, as well as cross-disciplinary conferences such as the International Congress on Medieval Studies, the Polytechnic Summit, New England Comic Arts in the Classroom, and the College Band Directors National Association.
-I have served as a reviewer for a number of academic conferences in design.
+I regularly serve as a reviewer for a variety of academic conferences in design, including the AIGA National Conference and MODE Summit.
 The results of my research on educational board games are a featured case study in the design research textbook, Convivial Toolbox: Generative Research for the Front End of Design, by Dr. Liz Sanders and Dr. Pieter Jan Stappers.
 Additionally, my creative work on Norse Mythology occasionally yields appearances and presentations in academic settings on history, culture, and comparative literature.

 SCHOLARSHIP ON THE INTERSECTION OF DESIGN & COMICS

 “Using Comics to teach Visual Communication, Design Thinking, and User Centered Principles.”

 AIGA Design Educators Conference: New Ventures, September, 2014.

 “Comics as a Design Ecosystem: A Case for Comics in Design Education”

 ImageTexT Interdisciplinary Comics Studies journal: University of Florida.
 September, 2014.